schmaustech/assisted-installer-pxe-blog/README.md

 secret/pull-secret created
 ~~~

-Next we will generate an infrastructure environment resource configuration that will contain an public SSH key:
+Next we will generate an infrastructure environment resource configuration that will contain an public SSH key and reference the pull-secret secret we created previoulsy in this namespace:

 ~~~bash
 $ cat << EOF > ~/kni21-infraenv.yaml